lpezet/regression_with_hpcc/Readme.md

 | ... | ... | ... | ... | ... | ... |

-It is now very easy to see now if (where) we are missing values for any of those fields.
+It is now very easy to see now if (where) we are missing values for any of those variables.
-Any field with less than 400 observations is a field with at least one missing value (empty).
+Any variable with less than 400 observations is a variable with at least one missing value (empty).

-## 1.1.3 Select Fields Values
+## 1.1.3 Select Variables Values

-The next output is `SelectFieldsValues` which shows some information on the values of each select fields.
+The next output is `SelectVariablesValues` which shows some information on the values of each select variables.

 The ECL code to generate such output is as follows: